abner-dos-reis/ai-rss-bridge/README.md

 > **Transform any website into RSS feeds using Artificial Intelligence**

+⚠️ **STATUS: IN ACTIVE DEVELOPMENT** - This project is under active development.
+While core features work well, not all websites are supported yet.
+Best results with login-protected sites and major platforms.

 A powerful, intelligent RSS feed generator that uses AI to extract structured content from any website and create clean, readable RSS feeds.
 Features smart pattern learning, automatic updates, and multi-AI provider support.

 ![AI RSS Bridge](Screenshots/Screenshot1.png)

+## ⚠️ Current Limitations

+- 🚧 **Image extraction temporarily disabled** - Working on improved implementation
+- 🌐 **Website compatibility varies** - Some sites with aggressive anti-bot protection may not work
+- ✅ **Best for authenticated sites** - Login sessions work excellently (LinkedIn, private blogs, etc.)
+- 🔄 **Active development** - Features and improvements being added regularly

 ## ✨ Key Features